dzhuang/django-galleryfield/docs/source/customize.rst

 - Three views for handling the image model objects (upload, fetch and crop).
 We provided 3 class-based-views for these views to enable the built-in views.

-  - :class:`galleryfield.views.ImageCreateView`
+  - :class:`galleryfield.image_views.ImageCreateView`
-  - :class:`galleryfield.views.ImageListView`
+  - :class:`galleryfield.image_views.ImageListView`
-  - :class:`galleryfield.views.ImageCropView`
+  - :class:`galleryfield.image_views.ImageCropView`

   See :ref:`Built-in Image handling Views <built-in-image-views>` for more detail.
 We hope users can subclass the views above without much coding work.
-We think the 3 views handling built-in image model (i.e., :class:`galleryfield.views.BuiltInImageCreateView`, :class:`galleryfield.views.BuiltInImageListView` and :class:`galleryfield.views.BuiltInImageCropView` were good examples of how to used them.
+We think the 3 views handling built-in image model (i.e., :class:`galleryfield.image_views.BuiltInImageCreateView`, :class:`galleryfield.image_views.BuiltInImageListView` and :class:`galleryfield.image_views.BuiltInImageCropView` were good examples of how to used them.

 .. _image_handling_url_naming_rule: